 Even if you’re in a highly academic field, long paragraphs cause people to disengage.
 Limit your paragraphs to two or three sentences.
 One-sentence paragraphs are even okay when you need to draw people’s attention to something important.

 Less is more when it comes to engaging readers.

 Use subheadings and bullet points to guide readers’ eyes.
 Again, related visuals can help along the way.

-Your headline and meta description promised your readers you’d provide them with the information they were searching for.
+Your headline and meta description promised your readers information and answers.
 Deliver the goods.

 Every post should have easy-to-find share buttons at the top or bottom.
 Make it simple for readers to share your post with their friends and colleagues.

-Building engagement, and eventually acquiring customers, depends on maintaining the relationship.
-Make sure that you have a call to action that leads the reader to the next step in their customer journey at the end of each post.
+Building engagement and eventually acquiring customers depends on maintaining the relationship.
+Make sure the CTA is relevant to the next step in the buyer’s journey.

 - Subscribing to the blog